"My employer values my CDM status and now has me training

 What is NISPC Certification?

-The National Institute for Standards in Pharmacist Credentialing issue! d the CD M (Certified Disease Manager) credential to pharmacists who successfully passed an examination in:
+The National Institute for Standards in Pharmacist Credentialing issues the CDM (Certified Disease Manager) credential to pharmacists who successfully pass an examination in one or more of the following disease states:

 The NISPC credential: